pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 All pertinent information within a docstring should include a proper reference.
 In pvlib-python, we are transitioning to a standardised referencing system.
-We encourage using the `IEEE style <https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf>`_ with numeric in-text citations, but overall the most important feature of all references is that they include sufficient information to make locating the original source as easy as possible.
-As a bare minimum, we advise including:
+We encourage using the `IEEE style <https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf>`_ with numeric in-text citations.
+At minimum, a reference should include:

 * Author list (can be abbreviated with et al.)
 * Publication title
-* Publication source (journal title, laboratory name, etc.)
+* Publisher (journal title, laboratory name, etc.)
 * Year of publication
 * DOI (if available)